The Happiness Factor

 Daydreams, expectations and hope contribute to the happiness factor

 Do you daydream about a vacation in some fascinating location, about a new car, a new house, or the ideal match?
-Do youe expect and hope?
+Do you expect and hope that things will get better?
 All people daydream, expect and hope, and sometimes, they try to make their daydreams, expectations and hopes come true, because they believe their realization would make them happy.

 Goals and achievements also start as daydreams.
 Often, the joy that daydreams bring, create the drive to work on making them come true.